 6.x

-Dependencies listed for Development versions (Alpha, Beta and Release Candidate, etc) are based on tracking the development process of the main branch on GitHub and the project Discord.
+Any dependencies listed for development versions (nightly/alpha) of Mastodon are based on tracking the development process of the main branch on GitHub and the project Discord.
 These and are subject to change at any time as project requirements change.

 Key

-Supported in this version, but either deprecated or at end of life
+Supported in this version, but deprecated or at end of life

 Version Chart